-The roadmap is structured around five pillars, addressing overall climate commitments in Pillar 1. the full scope of insurer's emissions in Pillars 2, 3, and 4 (as outlined in Exhibit 1), and the role insurers can play in strengthening resilience in Pillar 5.
+The roadmap is structured around five pillars, addressing overall climate commitments in Pillar 1, the full scope of insurer's emissions in Pillars 2, 3, and 4 (as outlined in Exhibit 1), and the role insurers can play in strengthening resilience in Pillar 5.
 Throughout, the Insurance Council calls for targets in line with a 1.5°C degree pathway.
-The Insurance Council acknowledges the Paris Agreement, which calls for holding the increase in global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C. The Insurance Council acknowledges that the IPCC AR6 WGIII report finds that without immediate and deep emissions reductions across all sectors, limiting warming to 1.5°C is beyond reach.
+The Insurance Council acknowledges the Paris Agreement, which calls for holding the increase in global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C.

 The Insurance Council recognises that its membership is diverse, and that each member will face unique challenges when implementing actions to decarbonise.
-The Insurance Council will provide support and guidance to all its members to help build knowledge, share best practice, and enable insurers to make decisions that can accelerate Australia's net-zero transition and strengthen its contribution to the global net-zero transition.
+The Insurance Council is providing support and guidance to all its members to help build knowledge, share best practice, and enable insurers to make decisions that can accelerate Australia's net-zero transition and strengthen its contribution to the global net-zero transition.